 - Dark Emu – black seeds: agriculture or accident? – Bruce Pascoe

 What native foods do you cultivate at your place?
 We’d love to hear…

-We acknowledge that the successful historical stewardship of all the plants discussed above is due to the last many thousands of years in which Indigenous Australians practiced a type of agriculture that was far more regenerative than any other culture to date, which has resulted in the longest continuous culture of humanity.
+We acknowledge that the successful historical stewardship of all the plants discussed above is due to the last many thousands of years in which Indigenous Australians practiced a type of agriculture that was far more regenerative than most other cultures to date, which has resulted in one of the longest continuous cultures of humanity.
 More…